midwayjs/pandora/docs/source/en/base/command.md

 Start an application at front without the daemon process, logs output to stdout directly.
 It is mostly used for local debugging, the parameters similar with the start command.

-1. `[path]` Required, project directory, by default as working directory.
+1. `[path]` Required, project directory, by default as the working directory.
-2. `--name=urAppName` Optional, for specify the name of application, by default as the name in package.json or last part of working directory path.
+2. `--name=urAppName` Optional, for specify the name of the application, by default as the name in package.json or last part of the working directory path.
 3. `--env="NODE_ENV=production"` Optional, for specify the environmental variables, can got by process.env.
 4. `--node-args="--expose-gc"` Optional, for specify the Node.js execArgv.
-4. `--args="--a=b"` Optional, for specify the args of Node.js application.
+4. `--args="--a=b"` Optional, for specify the args of the Node.js application.